Parassingh-90/PYTHON-PROGRAMMING-LAB-polymorphism/experiment/experiment-name.md

-## <!-- Experiment Name -->Write a program in python to calculate the area of circle, rectangle and triangle using polymorphism.
+## <!-- Write a program in python to calculate the area of circle, rectangle and triangle using polymorphism. -->